 The level of FAL that Lloyd's requires a member to maintain is determined by Lloyd's based on PRA requirements and resource criteria.
 FAL has regard to a number of factors including the nature and amount of risk to be underwritten by the member and the assessment of the reserving risk in respect of business that has been underwritten.
-Since FAL is not under the management of the Managing Agent, no amount has been shown in these annual accounts by way of such capital resources.
+Since FAL is not under the management of the Managing Agent, no amount has been shown in these financial statements by way of such capital resources.
 However, the Managing Agent is able to make a call on the members' FAL to meet liquidity requirements or to settle losses.

-19. Post balance sheet event
+21. Post balance sheet event

-The Syndicate will pay a \$2.1m surplus to members in Q2 2023.
+The Syndicate will distribute \$67.3m to members during 2025, in relation to the 2022 underwriting year profit.